 Fully Coated Optics– Fully coated is common on more affordable optics, and means all air to glass surfaces are coated.
 This will be a single layer of anti-reflection coating.
 While not terrible for shorter distances, it isn’t great for long-range optics.

 Multi-Coated – This means one or more of the lenses have multiple layers of AR coating.
 Typically, both the exterior lens surfaces are multi-coated while the interior surfaces have a single layer AR coating.

 Fully Multi-Coated – This is the big dog of high-end lens coatings.
 Fully multi-coated means all air to glass surfaces have multi-layer anti-reflective coatings.
-Since this is the best of lens coatings, it is usually found on the most serious tactical and sporting scopes.
+Since this is the best of lens coatings, it is usually found on the most serious tactical, sporting and long range scopes.

 Before we depart, we need to mention that not all coatings are made equal.
 A fully multi-coated optic that costs $99 is not going to be as clear as a fully multi-coated optic that costs 500 dollars.
 High-end coatings are like high-end glass in that they are relative to your price range.

 We trust companies like Nikon, Zeiss, Leupold, Vortex, and on the lower end, Bushnell, to provide reliable and functional coatings.
 There are other great companies out there, but we are only speaking from personal experience.